%20Andrej%20Grilc-07741.jpg)

 Vadim Gluzman (Chicago)

-As a soloist, Julian Walder has had the honour of performing with several esteemed orchestras, including the Hofer Symphony Orchestra under the baton of Maestro Christoph-Mathias Mueller (Tchaikovsky Violin Concerto), the Jakarta Concert Orchestra led by Maestro Avip Priatna (Korngold Violin Concerto), and the Chelyabinsk Symphony Orchestra under Maestro Adik Abdurakhmanov (Brahms Violin Concerto/Tour).
-He performed among others with the Camerata Musica Szombathely in Hungary in collaboration with the wind section of the University of Arts in Graz under Maestro Bernhard Steiner, as well as the “Jungen Philharmonie Wien” under the direction of Michael Lessky, the “Tyrolean Youth Orchestra” (TLJO) with Maestro Vito Cristofaro, and the Chamber Orchestra Lyra Vienna under Maestro Nicolas Radulescu (Barber Violin Concerto).
-Additionally, he has performed multiple times with the Mödling Symphony Orchestra – MSO (e.g. Mendelssohn Violin Concerto) and the Vienna Ensemble.
+As a soloist, Julian Walder has played with various orchestras, including the Hofer Symphony Orchestra under Maestro Christoph-Mathias Mueller (Tchaikovsky Violin Concerto), the Jakarta Concert Orchestra under Maestro Avip Priatna (including the Korngold Violin Concerto), the Chelyabinsk Symphony Orchestra under Maestro Adik Abdurakhmanov (touring with the Brahms Violin Concerto), the Sendai Philharmonic Orchestra, the Camerata Musica Szombathely in cooperation with the wind players from the University of Music and Performing Arts Graz under Maestro Bernhard Steiner, the "Junge Philharmonie Wien" led by Michael Lessky, the Tyrolean Youth Orchestra (TLJO) under Vito Cristofaro, the Chamber Orchestra Lyra Vienna (Barber Violin Concerto) under Nicolas Radulescu, and multiple times with the Mödlinger Symphony Orchestra (including the Mendelssohn Violin Concerto), the Vienna Ensemble, among others.